Tanq16/blog_site/_posts/2022-04-24-homelab-snapdrop-local.md

 ## PreBuilt

-The docker hub variant is not regularly built, so a local build may be necessary by cloning and building using the command &rarr;
+The docker hub variant is not something I regularly update and build, so a local build may be necessary by cloning the original repository, making the change that I made (check the latest commit on my repository), and building using the command &rarr;

 ```bash
 docker build -t linuxserver_snapdrop_local_only .